a20351766/udo.1.4.0/docs/source/pluggable_endorsement_and_validation.rst

 Pluggable endorsement and validation logic
 ------------------------------------------

-Fabric allows for the implementation and deployment of custom endorsement and validation logic into the peer to be associated with chaincode handling in a pluggable manner.
+UDO allows for the implementation and deployment of custom endorsement and validation logic into the peer to be associated with chaincode handling in a pluggable manner.
 This logic can be either compiled into the peer as built in selectable logic, or compiled and deployed alongside the peer as a